-The whitepaper points out that the most damaging element of a toxic culture is its tendency to infect other teams, as this will damage the organisation as a whole.
+The whitepaper points out that the most damaging element of a toxic culture is its tendency to infect other teams, as this will damage the organization as a whole.
 The actions of employees in one team will begin to be seen (or experienced) by other teams, who will then begin to act the same way, allowing the toxic culture to become a corporation-wide problem.

 Key HR takeaways